ccdaisy/Spiral-Knights-Animator-Tools/README.md

 # When is it out?
 My rough guess is August 13 at a maximum (Two weeks from now, July 30).
 I'm actively working.
+(Deadline update, posted August 6 @ 3:09 AM - I'm *thinking* that this might be an accurate release date.
+I've almost got it down for solid model exporting.
+At the moment I've only got obj exporting as a crude prototype.
+It has issues with certain implementations but is otherwise exporting perfectly)

 # What makes this version better?